Parenting Plans: A Blueprint For Child Custody

 - Primary physical custodian

-- Day-to-day decision making for the children
+- Day-to-day decision-making authority regarding the children

 - Emergency decisions with regard to the children

-- Provisions designating a tie breaker if a mutual decision cannot be reached
+- Provisions designating a tie-breaker if a mutual decision cannot be reached

 - Provisions regarding the parenting/visitation schedule